rubenkaiser/serverless-offline-eventBridge/README.md

 You should see the message received on both stacks in the terminal output.

-Also, you will notice that the socket connection is resilient to crash: everything works as soon as both stacks are up and ready, regardless of which stack has been restarted last.
+Also, you will notice that the socket connection is resilient to crashes: everything works smoothly as soon as both offline stacks are up and running, regardless of which stack has been restarted last.

 ## Versions